+A successful root cause analysis should yield a root cause that satisfies the following criteria:

+The problem would not have occurred had the root cause not been present;

+The problem will not recur if the root cause is corrected or eliminated;

+Correction or elimination of the root cause will preclude repetition of similar conditions;

+The root cause can realistically be corrected by the licensee.

+Common root cause analysis problems:

+Narrowly defining the scope.

-root cause
+Calling something a root cause that is actually an intermediate cause.

+Calling something a root cause that is merely a category of causes.

+Leaving out other causation chains.

+Calling something a cause that is only a renaming of the effect.

+Leaving out important negative causes.

+Calling the violation of a requirement a cause.

-evaluation conducted to a level of detail the significance Different evaluation methods provide different perspectives of the problem.
+In determining whether the licensee causal evaluation was conducted to a level of detail commensurate with the significance and complexity of the issue, consider whether the causal evaluation was conducted and documented to a level of detail that is adequate to be understood and verified by a knowledgeable reader to preclude repetition.
+Different causal evaluation methods provide different perspectives of the problem.
 In some instances, using a combination of methods helps ensure the analysis is thorough.
-Therefore, the evaluation should consider evaluating complex problems, which could result in significant consequences, using multi-disciplinary teams and/or different and complimentary methods appropriate to the circumstances.
+Therefore, the causal evaluation should consider evaluating complex problems, which could result in significant consequences, using multi-disciplinary teams and/or different and complimentary methods appropriate to the circumstances.
 For example, problems that involve hardware issues may be evaluated using barrier analysis, change analysis, or fault trees.

-The depth of a evaluation is normally achieved by completely and systematically applying the methods of analysis described in Section 03..a and by repeatedly asking the question Why about the occurrences and circumstances that caused or contributed to the problem.
+The depth of a causal evaluation is normally achieved by completely and systematically applying the methods of analysis such as but not necessarily limited to those described in Section 03.03.a and by repeatedly asking the question “Why?” about the occurrences and circumstances that caused or contributed to the problem.
 Once the analysis has developed all the causes for the problem (i.e., root, contributing, and programmatic), the evaluation should also look for any relationships among the different causes.
-The depth of the evaluation may be assessed by:
+The depth of the causal evaluation may be assessed by:

-Determining that the questioning process appeared to have been conducted until the causes were beyond the control.
+Determining that the questioning process appeared to have been conducted until the causes were beyond the licensee’s control.

 For example, problems that were initiated by an act of nature, such as a lightning strike or tornado, could have the act of nature as one of the causes of the problem.
 The act of nature would not be a candidate root cause, in part, because the licensee could not prevent it from happening again.
-However, a failure to plan for or respond properly to acts of nature would be under management control and could be root causes for the problem.
+However, a licensee’s failure to plan for or respond properly to acts of nature would be under management control and could be root causes for the problem.

 Determining that the problem was evaluated to ensure that other root and contributing causes were not inappropriately ruled out due to assumptions made as a part of the analysis.

-For example, a evaluation may not consider the adequacy of the design or process controls for a system if the problem appears to be primarily human performance focused.
-Consideration of the technical adequacy of the assumptions used in the evaluation and their impact on the root causes would also be appropriate.
+For example, a causal evaluation may not consider the adequacy of the design or process controls for a system if the problem appears to be primarily human performance focused.
+Consideration of the technical adequacy of the assumptions used in the causal evaluation and their impact on the root causes would also be appropriate.

 3. Determining that the evaluation collectively reviewed all root and contributing causes for indications of more fundamental problems with a process or system.

-For example, a problem that involved a number of procedural inadequacies or errors may indicate a more fundamental or higherlevel problem in the processes for procedural development, control, review, and approval.
-Issues associated with personnel failing to follow procedures may also a problem with supervisory oversight and communication of standards.
+For example, a problem that involved a number of procedural inadequacies or errors may indicate a more fundamental or higher-level problem in the processes for procedural development, control, review, and approval.
+Issues associated with personnel failing to follow procedures may also be indicative of a problem with supervisory oversight and communication of standards.